Understanding Mania In Bipolar Disorder: An Examination Of Symptoms And Treatment

 What is bipolar mania?

-Mania, a symptom of bipolar I disorder, is a specific mood state marked by an abnormally elevated, expansive, or irritable mood that persists for at least one week.
-This heightened emotional state is often accompanied by a surge in energy levels, which may manifest in increased goal-directed activities, rapid speech, and racing thoughts.
+Mania, which occurs in bipolar I disorder, is a specific mood state marked by an abnormally elevated, expansive, or irritable mood that persists for at least one week.
+This heightened emotional state is often accompanied by a surge in energy levels, which may manifest in increased goal-directed activities, rapid speech, decreased need for sleep, and racing thoughts.

 Individuals experiencing mania may exhibit grandiose thinking and heightened self-esteem, leading to unrealistic beliefs about their abilities or accomplishments.
 During a manic episode, sleep disturbances may be common, as affected individuals often have a diminished need for sleep.
 They may feel sufficiently rested after only a few hours of sleep, contributing to the perpetuation of the manic state.